ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 The first approach is to rely on synchronized and trustworthy clocks, and include a signed timestamp (see {{?I-D.birkholz-rats-tuda}}) along with the Claims in the Evidence or Attestation Result.
-Timestamps can also be added on a per-Claim basis to distinguish the time of creation of Evidence or Attestation Result from the time that a specific Claim was generated.
-The clock's trustworthiness typically requires additional Claims about the signer's time synchronization mechanism.
+Timestamps can also be added on a per-Claim basis to distinguish the time of generation of Evidence or Attestation Result from the time that a specific Claim was generated.
+The clock's trustworthiness can be established via Endorsements and typically requires additional Claims about the signer's time synchronization mechanism.

 In some use cases, however, a trustworthy clock might not be available.
 For